parmsam/quarto-extension-explorer/README.md

 quartoextexp::run_app(install_dir = "path/to/your/quarto-project")
 ```

-After installing it, you should see `Quarto Extension Explorer` in the RStudio Addins menu.
+After installing it, you should see `quartoextexp` in the RStudio Addins menu.
 Click on it to launch the Shiny app.